You need the capacity to manage your customer requests comfortably

 Load testing provides the data that drives the best decisions

-Where does too much traffic come from?
+Where does too much website traffic come from?

 All of your careful monitoring has kept you safe up to now, so why on earth would your diligence fail you in future?